2024–25 FC Thun season

-The 2024–25 season is the 127th season in the history of FC Thun, and the club's fifth consecutive season in the Swiss Challenge League.
-In addition to the domestic league, the team is scheduled to participate in the Swiss Cup.
+The 2024–25 season was the 127th season in the history of FC Thun, and the club's fifth consecutive season in the Swiss Challenge League.
+In addition to the domestic league, the team participated in the Swiss Cup.

+On 2 May 2025, Thun were confirmed champions of the 2024–25 Swiss Challenge League and thus secured promotion to the Swiss Super League after defeating FC Aarau.
+Goals by Layton Stewart and Ethan Meichtry in the 2–1 victory ended their five years absence from the Swiss top flight five rounds before the end of the season.